Kelvin-Froude wake patterns of a traveling pressure disturbance: Effects of finite size and shape: sharp boundaries

-The wake source, the pressure segment, is shown as a bold interval of length $a=1/F^{2}$ centered at the origin, the wakes are overlaid with the Kelvin ray $-y/(x+a/2) =1/2\sqrt{2}$ (blue dotted line) originating at the segment's end $x=-a/2$.
-The loci of the points of constructive interference given by Eqs.(\ref{constructive}) and (\ref{phase(x,y)}) for all visible $n$, are indicated by red dotted lines if they represent the dd interference effects, $k_{n}>3/2$, or orange dotted lines if the effect has the tt nature, $1\leqslant k_{n}\leqslant 3/2$.
-While for larger $F$ these are nearly identical to the straight line rays (\ref{discrete_stationary_phase}), use of the more accurate expressions (\ref{constructive}) and (\ref{phase(x,y)}) makes a difference as $F$ gets smaller.
+The pressure segment sourcing the wake is shown as a bold interval of length $a=1/F^{2}$ centered at the origin.
+We overlay the Kelvin ray $-y/(x+a/2)=1/2\sqrt{2}$ originating from the segment end $x=a/2$ with a blue dotted line.
+Red and orange dotted lines denote the loci of points of constructive interference (given by Eqs.(\ref{constructive}) and (\ref{phase(x,y)})) for all visible $n$ for dd ($k_n>3/2$) and tt ($1\leqslant k_n \leqslant 3/2$) effects, respectively.
+While for larger $F$ these are nearly identical to the straight line rays (\ref{discrete_stationary_phase}), the more accurate expressions (\ref{constructive}) and (\ref{phase(x,y)}) make a difference at smaller $F$.

-First we observe that the dd interference effects are invisible in the maps of $\zeta(\textbf{r})$.
-The reason is that $k_{max}=128$ is sufficiently large so that our inability to properly display rapidly oscillating functions comes into play before the wave vector cutoff effect.
-That is why the inner wakes appear to be significantly wider than the prediction $2\theta=1/8\sqrt{2}$.
-We have already faced this artifact in the problem of point source visible in Figures \ref{sharp} (i, j) as a sliver of nearly zero water displacement sandwiched between the Froude ray (\ref{Froude_ray}) and the part of the wake containing both the diverging and transverse wavefronts.
-It is apparent from Figure \ref{1stcycle} that the loci of the points of constructive interference may be masked by this artifact.
+Because $k_{max}=128$ is sufficiently large, our inability to properly display rapidly oscillating functions comes into play before the wave vector cutoff effect.
+As a result, dd interference effects are invisible in plots of $\zeta(\mathbf{r})$.
+Thus, the inner wakes appear much wider than the prediction $2\theta=1/8\sqrt{2}$.
+We have seen this artifact before for the point source (Figures~\ref{sharp}(i, j)), where there appeared to be a sliver of nearly zero water displacement between the Froude ray (\ref{Froude_ray}) and the part of the wake containing both the diverging and transverse wavefronts.

-The dd interference effects are revealed in topographical maps of the magnitude of the wake $|\zeta(\textbf{r})|$.
-This happens because rapid oscillations in $|\zeta|$ now average to a positive constant.
-This creates a smooth background for the interference effects to be clearly visible.
-The maps of $|\zeta|$ are shown in grayscale in the second and fourth rows of Figure \ref{1stcycle} right below corresponding maps of $\zeta$.
-They all feature a very narrow innermost wake, the finite $k_{max}$ effect, whose opening angle is indeed given by $2\theta=1/2\sqrt{8}$.
-Evolution of the $|\zeta|$ pattern with the Froude number is in full correspondence with the analysis given; constructive interference fringes are dark while the destructive ones are light.
-As a visual aid to the fringe count, the Froude numbers for images d'-g' in Figure \ref{1stcycle} were chosen to coincide with those in Figure \ref{flow} (a, b, d, and e).
+To reveal the dd interference effects, we include plots of the wake magnitude $|\zeta(\mathbf{r})|$ in Figure~\ref{1stcycle} below each plot of $\zeta$.
+Here, rapid oscillations in $|\zeta|$ average to a positive constant, creating a smooth background upon which interference effects are visible.
+Constructive fringes appear dark while destructive fringes appear light.
+Each magnitude plot features a narrow innermost wake, the finite $k_{max}$ effect, whose opening angle is indeed given by $2\theta=1/2\sqrt{8}$.
+Evolution of the $|\zeta|$ pattern with the Froude number fully agrees with our analysis.
+To aid in counting fringes, we chose Froude numbers in Figure~\ref{1stcycle}(d'-g') to coincide with those in Figure \ref{flow} (a, b, d, and e).